 2. Varicella (Chickenpox): If the student has not had the varicella (chickenpox) vaccine but has had the varicella (chickenpox) disease then a statement signed by a licensed medical physician, parent, or guardian must be submitted verifying the name of the student and the year in which he/she had the disease.

 For complete information, please refer to Title 173 of the Nebraska Administrative Code, Chapter 3: Rules and Regulations Relating to School Health, Communicable Disease Control, and Physical Examination and Immunization Standards.
-Title 173 and other reference documents are available on the Internet: http://dhhs.ne.gov/publichealth/Pages/immunization_forms.aspx
+Title 173 is available on the Internet: http://dhhs.ne.gov/publichealth/Pages/immunization_forms.aspx

 Below are forms in PDF and MS Word format